codehsbooks/apjava/Programming-with-Karel/while-loops-in-karel.md

 In this situation Karel will only move when a ball is in Karel's current position.
 As soon as Karel lands in a position that does not contain a ball the loop will exit, and Karel will stop moving.

 ## Examples of While Loops

+Considering the situation where we want Karel to move whenever Karel lands in position that contains a ball, we will need to utilize a while loop.